splitleasesharath/slack-threads-api/README.md

 # Slack Threads API

-A simple Python client for sending messages to Slack with threading support using the Slack Web API.
+A lightweight Python client for sending messages to Slack with full threading support using the Slack Web API.
+Perfect for automation, notifications, and building conversation threads programmatically.

 ## Features